cosmos/gravity-bridge/module/x/gravity/spec/03_state_transitions.md

 ### Valset signing

 Once a valset has been created and stored, it is up to the current validators to sign it with their Ethereum keys so that it can be submitted to the Ethereum chain.
-They do this with a separate process called the "orchestrator", and send the signatures to the Cosmos chain as `MsgValsetConfirm` messages.
+They do this with a separate process called the "orchestrator", and send the signatures to the Cosmos chain as `MsgSignerSetTxSignature` messages.
 The Gravity module then checks that the signature is valid and stores it.

 Relayers are then able to get all the signatures for a valset, assemble them into an Ethereum transaction, and send it to the Gravity.sol contract.